Newsletter

 Please also refer to our data protection declaration.

 Far in excess of 880 million people are suffering from hunger.
 More than one billion people also suffer from "hidden hunger": They are malnourished because their food lacks variety and is too low in vital nutrients.
 This means that a total of almost two billion people are not adequately nourished to lead a dignified, healthy and active life.
-People in rural areas are particularly affected - three-quarters of all undernourished and malnourished people live where there is a shortage of employment and income, and where poverty rates are highest.
+People in rural areas are particularly affected.
+Three-quarters of all undernourished and malnourished people live where there is a shortage of employment and income, and where poverty rates are highest.
 The main cause of hunger and malnourishment is not a lack of food.
 Rather, it is poverty that prevents people from acquiring sufficient and healthy food.

-Therefore, a fast and fundamental transformation of agricultural and food systems - towards sustainable, climate-friendly and biodiversity-preserving cultivation and processing methods - is needed.
+Therefore, a fundamental transformation of agricultural and food systems - towards sustainable, climate-friendly and biodiversity-preserving cultivation and processing methods - is needed.
 This website brings different actors together who are working towards this goal.
 We provide a platform for civil society, policy makers, the private sector, and researchers to share their views, and for experts from around the world to discuss issues related to rural development and sustainable agriculture.